CGATOxford/UMI-tools/doc/index.rst

 * group:
    **Groups PCR duplicates using the same methods available through `dedup`.**
-      This is useful when you want to manually interrogate the PCR duplicates
+      This is useful when you want to manually interrogate the PCR duplicates or perform bespoke downstream processing such as generating consensus sequences

 * count:
    **Groups and deduplicates PCR duplicates and counts the unique molecules per gene**
-      Use this when you want to obtain a matrix with unique molecules per gene, per cell, for scRNA-Seq.
+      Use this when you want to obtain a matrix with unique molecules per gene, per cell, for scRNA-Seq

 * count_tab:
    **As per count except input is a flatfile**